ShuchiPatel/Blog_website/README.md

 # Blog_website
-You can read blog here
+in this website user can read blogs